PIP Rates 2026/27: Weekly, Monthly and 4-Weekly Amounts

 How much is PIP per month?

-PIP is not paid monthly — it is paid every four weeks.
-The maximum 4-weekly payment in 2026/27 is £778.40 (both enhanced components).
-Because payments are every four weeks, you receive 13 payments per year, not 12.
+PIP is not paid monthly, it is paid every four weeks.
+The maximum 4-weekly payment in 2026/27 is £778.40 (both enhanced components), which works out at £843.27 a month on average because you receive 13 payments per year, not 12.
+The standard Daily Living rate alone averages £332.37 a month.
 In any given calendar month you may receive one or two payments depending on your payment dates.

 How much is PIP per week in 2026?